 This bill authorizes a corporation to hold a remote shareholder meeting, not conditioned on a state of emergency, unless the corporation's articles of incorporation or bylaws specifically prohibit doing so.
 This authorization will sunset on January 1, 2026.
 The bill also modifies the provisions relating to a corporation's communications with its shareholders.
-The author has agreed to amend the bill to bring it in line with the format of AB 786 and require shareholder meetings held at the discretion of the directors to be conducted through audiovisual means.
+This analysis contains proposed amendments clarifying that the provisions requiring a shareholder to opt into electronic transmissions do not apply to a remote shareholder meeting held in compliance with this bill's requirements and requiring shareholder meetings held at the discretion of the directors to be conducted through audiovisual means.